bhavberi/BBSH/README.md

 1. `main.c` -> Containing the parent code to run the shell.
 Just mainly calling different functions.
 2. `libraries.h` -> Containing all the imports and in general definitions.
 3. `input.c` and `input.h` -> Containing the functions to take input, process it and do tasks based on that.
+Also, handles the I/O Redirection processes.
 4. `print.c` and `print.h` -> Containing the code to print prompt, errors, etc.
 5. `signals.c` and `signals.h` -> Containing the functions to handle different basic signals and process them accordingly.
 6. `path.c` and `path.h` -> Containing the functions to process different directories and paths.